feds201/feds-central/scouting/old-yearly/2024/README.md

 ## Description

+A feature-packed FRC Scouting App for all your Scouting needs.

 ## Getting Started

 1. Clone our project using your preferred IDE
 2. Ensure the latest [Node.js](https://nodejs.org/en) LTS version is installed by running `node -v` in any terminal
-3. run `choco install -y nodejs` to install Node.
+3. Run `choco install -y nodejs` to install Node.
 4. Run `npm install` in the project directory via terminal to install dependencies

 ### Dependencies